mailwatch/mailwatch-docs/_posts/2014-07-29-installing.md

 Spam Actions and High Scoring Spam Actions should also have 'store' as one of the keywords if you want to quarantine items for learning/viewing in MailWatch.

-If you want to use the integrate Blacklist/Whitelist (optional):
+### Integrate Blacklist/Whitelist (optional)
+With MailWatch you can manage whitelist and blacklist from the web interface.

-then edit the file and change the connection string in the CreateList subroutine to match MailWatch.pm.
+Edit `SQLBlackWhiteList.pm` file and change the connection string in the CreateList subroutine (lines 103-106) to match MailWatch.pm.

 Copy `SQLBlackWhiteList.pm` to `/usr/lib/MailScanner/MailScanner/CustomFunctions` and in `MailScanner.conf` set: